Aptimyze/CommutePop-Laravel/readme.md

 ### Development

 CommutePop is still under active development.
 Greg Kaleka is the founder and lead developer.
-Front-end and design help from Dan Otwell and Krzysztof Muszynski.
+Front-end and design help from Dan Oswalt and Krzysztof Muszynski.

 The app is architected on the Laravel Framework.